AnkanSaha/AnkanSaha/README.md

 ## 🚀 About Me

-Software Engineer from India specializing in **networking protocols**, **distributed systems**, and **backend development**.
-I focus on understanding how things work at a fundamental level, which led me to build infrastructure tools like DNS servers and NoSQL databases from the ground up.
+Software Engineer from India.
+Started with "how does this even work?" and ended up reading documentation at 3 AM to find out.
+One thing led to another, and now I build the tools I once struggled to understand.
+Specializing in **networking protocols**, **distributed systems**, and **backend development**.

-- 🔭 **Currently Building:** [NexoralDNS](https://github.com/nexoral/NexoralDNS) - A DNS server implementation written in Go
+- 🔭 **Currently Building:** [NexoralDNS](https://github.com/nexoral/NexoralDNS) - A Docker-based DNS server for LANs
-- 🌱 **Exploring:** Golang internals, Network stack implementations, Database design patterns
+- 🌱 **Learning:** Database design, Database internals, Networking, Golang, Node.js internals
 - 👯 **Collaborating On:** [AxioDB](https://github.com/nexoral/AxioDB) - A custom NoSQL database built with Node.js & TypeScript
 - 💼 **Organization:** [Nexoral](https://github.com/orgs/nexoral) - Where I host my infrastructure and tooling projects
-- 📝 **Writing At:** [blog.ankan.in](http://blog.ankan.in) - Technical deep-dives and implementation notes
+- 📝 **Writing At:** [blog.ankan.in](http://blog.ankan.in) - Documenting what I experience and learn
 - 💬 **Talk to me about:** DNS, TCP/IP, Message queues, Database internals, Node.js runtime
 - 📫 **Email:** [connect@ankan.in](mailto:connect@ankan.in)

-> 💡 **Fun Fact:** I once spent three weeks debugging a DNS query issue only to discover it was caused by a single misplaced byte in the packet header.
-That's when I decided to build my own DNS server to never get confused by RFC 1035 again.
+> 💡 **Fun Fact:** I get my best project ideas in the washroom. 🚽 Every single repo I've built started as a shower thought.
+My brain works best at 3 AM sitting on the toilet. 😂

 ---